marc-henrard/muRisQ-ir-models/README.md

 * Vanilla swaptions with several versions of the model and several numerical approaches (explicit formulas, numerical integration, Monte Carlo).
 Present value.
 * Cap/floor with several versions of the model and several numerical approaches.
 Present value and implied volatility.

+---

-## Professional services
+# Professional services

-The models proposed here are only a small part of the code I developed or have access to for research and advisory services purposes.
-Don’t hesitate to contact me if you are interested by other models, require advisory services or are looking for a training around similar models.
+The models proposed here are only a small part of the code we have developed or have access to for research and advisory services purposes.
+Don’t hesitate to contact us if you are interested by other models, require advisory services or are looking for a training around similar models.

-### Training
+## Trainings and workshops

 We propose in-house training and workshops on subjects related to quantitative finance and risk management.